 MAN OF STEEL

 You would think that DC Comics only need look at the success that Marvel is having on movie screens and it would occur to them we have just as many comic-book properties here, we could be doing the same.
 Heck, DC is even owned by a film studio Warner Brothers yet despite this seemed unable through the whole of the 2000s up until 2016 to get their act together while Marvel managed to make The Avengers despite the characters previously appearing in films made at different studios.
 Certainly, DC have had some undeniable successes on the big screen during this same time period with Christopher Nolans trilogy of Batman films Batman Begins (2005), The Dark Knight (2008) and The Dark Knight Rises (2012) all of which have received rapturous fan reception and box-office reception.
 Outside of the Batman films though, DCs success on the big screen has been spotty.
 There have been adaptations of Jonah Hex (2010) and Green Lantern (2011) but both were heavily disliked by fans (although I kind of liked the latter and it was still successful enough that a sequel has been discussed).
 The only other DC film works have been more distaff titles that stand outside of regular DC continuity such as Constantine (2005) and Zack Snyders Watchmen (2009), a good film that again met mixed critical reception but at least enjoyed good box-office.
 The entire run of DC superhero films throughout the 2000s is equal to the amount of films that Marvel has released in any two years of the decade.
 It is not as though there is no interest in DC-based films but an extraordinary number of these seem to have spent their time dithering in perpetual turnaround David S. Goyers plans for a film version of The Flash; Joss Whedons plans for a Wonder Woman film and then a David E. Kelley tv pilot that was shot but failed to air; a Justice League film that has passed through several directors and even had a cast line-up announced.
 DC have fared somewhat better on tv screens with the long-running success of Smallville (2001-11) and Arrow (2012 ), while the animated screen has had a good deal of success with various adaptations of DC comics-book titles from producer Bruce Timm, which have also been spun off into a series of dvd releases that adapt various graphic novels.
-Certainly, not long after Man of Steel came out, DC had considerable success on the tv screen with the launch of a series of tv series based on their comic-book properties with the likes of Gotham (2014 ), The Flash (2014 ) and Supergirl (2015 ).
+Certainly, not long after Man of Steel came out, DC had considerable success on the tv screen with the launch of a series of tv series based on their comic-book properties with the likes of Gotham (2014 ), The Flash (2014 ), Supergirl (2015 ) and Krypton (2018 ).

 The sole other DC film on the big screen during this period was Bryan Singers Superman Returns (2006) starring Brandon Routh.
 Singer made it as a homage to the first two Christopher Reeve films Superman (1978) and Superman II (1980) and followed on from these in terms of continuity.
 Superman Returns was in turn the culmination of a decade-long attempt to revive Superman most notably the Tim Burton directed, Nicolas Cage starring Superman Lives project that passed through the hands of various directors and some decidedly wacky permutations for which see the full story in the documentary The Death of Superman Lives: What Happened?
 (2015).
 In the contemporary press writing about Man of Steel, Superman Returns was inexplicably regarded as a flop this is quite simply untrue, it was the sixth top earning film in the US in 2006, the ninth worldwide.
 What it does suffer from is bad public perception.
 I am not sure why there are even digs about its awfulness in Ted (2012).
 There is a lot of good to the film Brandon Routh makes for a fine Superman and Kevin Spacey a wonderfully barnstorming Lex Luthor.